 ECOVACS Deebot Ozmo, $549 at Amazon

-It’s a hefty investment but still considerably less than the pricey Roomba and cleans just about as well.
+It’s a hefty investment but still considerably less than the pricey Roomba and cleans just as well (if not better).
 We love that you can connect it to Alexa and control it through the Amazon Echo.

 Our mission at SheKnows is to empower and inspire women, and we only feature products we think you’ll love as much as we do.
 Please note that if you purchase something by clicking on a link within this story, we may receive a small commission of the sale.